The resurrection of Jesus of Nazareth after his unjust death stands at the very heart of the Christian faith.

 “There is nothing immaterial”

-“If A is a real thing, A is material”
+“If (any object)* A is real, A is material“.

-But is there a way to formulate this proposition without appealing to any abstract entities?
+But is there a way to formulate this proposition without (explicitly and implicitly) appealing to any abstract entities?

-It seems to me that in that specific context, all words I have underlined are abstract entities.
+It seems to me that in that specific context, all words I have underlined are abstract entities or require the meaning of abstract entities such as existence.

 Note that I am not saying that the underlined words cannot be interpreted nominallistically in other situations.